Charles-Ay/NovelReader/README.md

 #### Mac:

-Gross.
-JKJK.
-I'm too poor to affored one so can't make a compatable version :(
+Gross. jkjk.
+I'm too poor to afford one so can't make a compatable version :(

 ### Core features

 - Took longer than I thought it would
 - Scrapes the Sources for novel links and request to raw HTML, So its efficient ig?? 🤷
 - Doesn't use any heavy dependencies such as Selenium or Javascript Evaluators.
-- Mostly uses C# standared libs so pretty lightweight.
+- Mostly uses C# standard libs so pretty lightweight.
 - Integrates HtmlAgilityPack for efficent and effective parsing.

 ### Usage